AlexEmrik/consistent-decent-returns/README.md

 Steps 3-5 are wrapped by `zsh scripts/setup.zsh`.

-As is, there are two separate but related projects within this repository:

-1. Identifying simple portfolio strategies that yield greater returns than a 60/40 portfolio (with small drawdowns).
+The focus here is identifying simple portfolio strategies that yield greater returns than a 60/40 portfolio, with small drawdowns.
-2. Using machine learning methods to generate alphas for use in a modern Markowitz-at-seventy portfolio construction method.

 ---

 ## Project Structure